Vadikgit/Hadamar_codes/README.md

 Input/Output of the program is carried out through the console or text files in accordance with the user's settings.

-In the course of its work, the algorithm builds and outputs Hadamard matrices and displays the intermediate results of the coding process.
+During its work, the algorithm builds and outputs Hadamard matrices and displays the intermediate results of the coding process.